raju-AI-portfolio/pharmasignal-ai/README.md

 The global pharmaceutical industry processes millions of adverse event reports every year across FDA FAERS, call centers, CRM systems, mobile apps, and clinical trials.
-Each report must be classified for severity, analysed for safety signals, documented with a regulatory-compliant narrative, reviewed by a qualified pharmacovigilance professional, and submitted to regulatory authorities — all within a legally mandated 15-calendar-day deadline for serious cases under ICH E2B guidelines.
+Each report must be classified for severity, analysed for safety signals, documented with a regulatory compliant narrative, reviewed by a qualified pharmacovigilance professional, and submitted to regulatory authorities — all within a legally mandated 15 calendar day deadline for serious cases under ICH E2B guidelines.

 Today this process is almost entirely manual.
 A pharmacovigilance scientist reads each report, searches regulatory guidelines, calculates signal statistics in Excel, writes a safety narrative, and routes the case for approval.
 One scientist processes 20–30 reports per day.
-A mid-size pharmaceutical company receiving 500 reports daily requires 20–25 full-time scientists — costing $1.6M to $3M annually — just for this single function.
+A mid size pharmaceutical company receiving 500 reports daily requires 20–25 full time scientists costing $1.6M to $3M annually, just for this single function.

 The consequences of failure are severe.
-Missing a 15-day reporting deadline triggers FDA warning letters, consent decrees, and financial penalties up to $100 million.
+Missing a 15 day reporting deadline triggers FDA warning letters, consent decrees, and financial penalties up to $100 million.
 Failing to detect a genuine safety signal means patients continue being harmed by a dangerous drug reaction that could have been identified and acted upon months earlier.

-The problem is not a shortage of data — it is the inability to process it fast enough, consistently enough, and at sufficient scale to meet both regulatory obligations and patient safety requirements simultaneously.
+The problem is not a shortage of data, it is the inability to process it fast enough, consistently enough, and at sufficient scale to meet both regulatory obligations and patient safety requirements simultaneously.